-Completed applications and all required documentation shall be submitted through IntelliGrants no later than 11:59 p.m.
-(ET) on Friday, April 12, 2024.
+Completed applications and all required documentation shall be submitted through IntelliGrants no later than 11:59 pm (ET) on Friday, April 12, 2024.

 IntelliGrants is an end-to-end solution for the administration of grants.
 Everything from the grant application, reports, and fiscal drawdowns will occur online within IntelliGrants.
 Applicants must register in IntelliGrants to apply for funding opportunities.
-Assistance with registering in IntelliGrants can be located on the ICJI website.
+Instructions can be found on the ICJI website.